How to Clean and Sterilize Body Piercing Jewelry

-- Check the piece to make sure all debris are off.
-You may have to use a soft brush (think old toothbrush that you have sterilized) to carefully brush away any dirt or whatever that has remained on the piece.
+- Check the piece to make sure all debris has been washed away.
+You may have to use a soft brush (think old toothbrush that you have sterilized,) to carefully brush away any dirt or whatever that has remained on the piece.

-- Place the jewelry piece on a gauze pad or piece of paper toweling and allow it to air dry.
-You can use a cloth towel to dry it but make sure the towel is newly laundered.
+- Place the jewelry piece on a gauze pad or piece of paper towel and allow it to air dry.
+You can use a cloth towel to dry it, although make sure the towel is newly laundered.
 You don’t want to re-establish bacteria onto the jewelry piece you just cleaned.

-Clean the piercing itself before reinserting the jewelry using antibacterial soap and water.
+Clean the piercing site before reinserting the jewelry using antibacterial soap and water.

 Saline (Salt) Solution